RSNA Intracranial Aneurysm Detection AI Challenge (2025)

 Accurate and timely detection of aneurysms is therefore critical for guiding treatment and preventing rupture.
 When identified early, patients can undergo monitoring or intervention that significantly reduces the risk of adverse outcomes.
 AI tools that support radiologists in detecting these often-subtle lesions have the potential to transform patient care by improving diagnostic accuracy and efficiency.

-Challenge timeline and recognition for top performing teams
+Recognition for top performing teams

 Acknowledgments